Markets halt 6-day losing streak; Sensex jumps 237 pts in choppy trade | Business

 The NSE Nifty ended 56.65 points or 0.37 percent higher at 15,350.15.

-From the Sensex pack, Hindustan Unilever, HDFC, Wipro, UltraTech Cement, Asian Paints, and HDFC Bank were among the biggest gainers.
+From the Sensex pack, Hindustan Unilever, HDFC, Wipro, UltraTech Cement, Asian Paints, and HDFC Bank were among the biggest gainers, climbing as much as 3.97 percent.

 On the other hand, Tata Steel, IndusInd Bank, Reliance Industries, M&M, NTPC, and State Bank of India were among the major laggards.

+''Markets finally heaved a sigh of relief and logged steady gains after early optimism in key European indices prompted selective buying in IT, finance and healthcare stocks.

+''However, the bearish undertone can be seen from the fact that heavy selling continued in metals, oil & gas and capital goods stocks as worries of growth slowdown resulted in a fall in these stocks,'' said Shrikant Chouhan, Head of Equity Research (Retail), Kotak Securities Ltd.

-In Asia, markets in Tokyo, Seoul, and Shanghai settled lower, while Hong Kong ended with gains.
+In Asia, markets in Tokyo, Seoul, and Shanghai settled lower, while Hong Kong ended in the green.

 Meanwhile, international oil benchmark Brent crude gained 0.06 percent to USD 113.2 per barrel.